zdravkov/kendo-docs/api/web/editor.md

 The value that will be applied by the tool when this item is selected.

+### tools.template `String`

+The kendo template that will be used for rendering the given tool.

 ### imageBrowser `Object`

 Configuration for image browser dialog.